Extracting Bounding Boxes from GeoJSON APIs in Python

 return

-# Base case: coordinate pair/triplet
+# Base case: innermost coordinate tuple — first element is numeric

 if isinstance(coords[0], (int, float)):